-N-600 Processing Time: What to Expect When Applying for a Certificate of Citizenship
+N-600 Processing Times in June 2026: What to Expect When Applying for a Certificate of Citizenship

 If you were born outside the United States but have a U.S. citizen parent—or you automatically became a citizen after birth—you may already be a U.S. citizen by law.
 But to make it official and get legal proof of that status, you’ll need to file the N-600 form, also known as the Application for Certificate of Citizenship.